Yancheng–Yixing intercity railway

 The Yancheng–Yixing intercity railway (盐泰锡常宜城际铁路) is a planned high-speed railway in Jiangsu, China.
-It is expected to have the following stations: Yancheng, (reserved), Xinghua East, Taizhou South, Taixing East, Jingjiang East, Jiangyin, Huishan, Taihu West, (reserved) and Yixing.
+It is expected to have the following stations: Yancheng, Anfeng West (reserved), Xinghua East, Taizhou South, Taixing East, Jingjiang East, Jiangyin, Huishan, Taihu West, Yixing West (reserved) and Yixing.
 The line is expected to be around 310 km long and have a maximum speed of 250 km/h.